mozilla/ichnaea/docs/deploy.rst

 exception messages.

-The default configuration in ichnaea.ini assumes that you are running a Statsd instance listening for UDP messages on port 8125 and a Sentry instance listening for UDP messages on port 9001.
+The default configuration in ichnaea.ini assumes that you are running a Statsd instance listening for UDP messages on port 8125.

 To get the app to log exceptions to Sentry, you will need to obtain the DSN for your Sentry instance.
 Edit ichnaea.ini and in the `ichnaea` section